QubesOS/qubesos.github.io/pages/join.md

 ### Main responsibilities

 - Updating the website when the project needs it
-- Fixing problems with the website that crop up
+- Fixing problems with the website
-- Reporting problems you can't fix yourself
+- Reporting website problems you can't fix yourself
 - Handling website repo pull requests

 ### Useful skills